A person working on a piece of wood.

 Ownership interest is also broadly defined.
 It includes anyone with equity, stock, options, or voting rights; or someone with interest in the assets and profit of the company.

 Domestic companies created on or after January 1, 2024 are also required to report company applicants.
-Company applicants are one individual who files the paperwork to create the company, and one individual who directs the first to do so.
+Company applicants could be two individuals; one who files the paperwork to create the company, and one individual who directs the first to do so.

 How and when to report